Georgia Clark, published author and novel writing mentor

 Andrew Maguire

-“Georgia Clark helped me turn a vague idea into a book deal.
+“Georgia Clark helped me turn a vague idea into a complete draft that landed a top agent and a book deal.

 Her high-energy, affirming feedback gave me the confidence to seriously pursue my queer romance idea.
 Her programs provided accountability and valuable peer feedback.
 After 2 years, I felt prepared to query thanks to Georgia’s industry insights.
 I received eight offers and signed with a senior agent at Transatlantic Agency.
-My novel, GRAND SLAM, was acquired by DoubleDay Canada and will be published in 2026."
+My novel, GRAND SLAM, is coming out Spring 2027 from Alcove Press!"

 Who This Novel Revision Program Is For